de-things/delib-web-sdk/README.md

     console.log(res); // device response
 });

-// Why WLAN? because device SECRET has been DEFINED in the constructor,
+// Why wlan? because device SECRET has been DEFINED in the constructor,
 // so this example call sends a POST request to the "http://device_ip:80/example"
 // with a SECRET in the request body.
 ```